yangfangs/physpetools/docs/docs/index.md

 ## Features

-- Easy to use (one command line automatically reconstruct phylogenetic tree).
+- Easy to use (one command line automatically reconstruct species tree).

-- Multi-selection (select reconstruct phylogenetic tree by highly conserved protein method or 16S SSU rRNA method).
+- Multi-selection (select reconstruct species tree by HCP method or SSU rRNA method).

 - Adjustable parameters (the users can choice any enable parameters with corresponding invoke software).

-- Provide a species list (the abbreviation name of species) only.
+- Provide species names (species abbreviated names) as input only.

 - Combine best phylogenetic tree (combine multiple tree to a consensus tree).

-- View tree by iTol (easy use iview module to annotating tree).
+- View tree by iTol (easily use iview module to annotate tree).

-- Flexible. (more software to invoke).
+- Flexible (more software to be invoked with corresponding enable parameters).

 - Versatile software (can build species tree or gene tree and also ability extend new species to tree).